Python Tkinter Stopwatch

 • 300 is the y position of the main application.

-• the Title is the text appearing on the top of the main application window.
+• The title is the text appearing on the top of the main application window.

 • ws.config(bg=’colorname or hex code’) this code is used to set the background colour of the main application.

-• it accepts x and y value
+• It accepts x and y values

-Step 3: Place an image of Stopwatch
+Step 3: Place an image of a Stopwatch

 bg = PhotoImage(file='stopwatch.png')